kubocd/kubocd-doc/docs/getting-started/160-the-context.md

 - `ingress.className`: The ingress controller type.
 - `ingress.domain`: The suffix used for building ingress URLs.
 - `storageClass`: Two Kubernetes `StorageClass` definitions for different application profiles.
-For our `kind` cluster, there is only one available option: `standard`.
+For our `kind` based cluster, there is only one available option: `standard`.

 Contexts should be placed in a dedicated namespace: